10 Things to Tell Yourself When You Feel Like Giving Up

 “Who was I kidding?
 This is ridiculous.”

-When these and other thoughts become part of your thinking, what often follows is the idea to give up.
+When these and other thoughts become part of your thinking, the idea of giving up often follows.

 Accomplishing anything is a process of ups, downs, overs, and unders.

-We’ve heard of this a million times before, but we aren’t usually aware that failing on something is part of succeeding in what you’re trying to do.
-When you feel like giving up, step back, breathe, and then move forward.
+We’ve heard of this a million times before, but we aren’t usually aware that failing at something is part of succeeding in what you’re trying to do.